Pedro Palhaço: Aracy Ferrão

-On August 28, 1922, Costa went to a local bar with his friend Afonso Pedro Borges, where they joined the company of two teenagers - 16-year-old Aracy Ferrão and Maria da Glória.
+On August 28, 1922, Costa went to a local bar with his friend Afonso Pedro Borges, where they joined the company of 16-year-old Aracy Ferrão and Maria da Glória, both teens.
 When they finished, Costa took a detour back to the city with Ferrão, entering through a small forest near the Railroad Station.
-On the following day, the girl's body was found nearby - she had been strangled, had her body mutilated and a piece of wood inserted into her genitalia.
+On the following day, the girl's body was found nearby—she had been strangled, had her body mutilated and a piece of wood inserted into her genitalia.

 Costa was immediately considered the prime suspect, as he had noticeable wounds caused by Ferrão's scratches, as well as his clothes having spots of blood which he had attempted to wash off.
 Two days later, he was arrested and charged with Ferrão's murder.

 When the trial concluded on January 19, 1923, Costa was found guilty on all counts and sentenced to 25 years and 6 months imprisonment, which he had to serve at a prison in Porto Alegre.